Skip to content

 Looking at the way it was coming together firmed up for both of us that my ‘how it works’ text is definitely a separate page.
 I’d wondered if it could be a section on the About page, but that’s looking long enough already.
 So I have to write a short ‘to find out more about how it works…’ preamble, to point to the new page.
 This is a good example of designing as we go, and allowing the content and the layout to dictate the structure.

 Sometimes it works the other way round, where the structure means you have to write the text to fit the spaces, and that’s also good.
-On the homepage, the layout of six boxes for my service areas works better with six than seven, for example.
-Five could be done, but seven is ungainly.
+On the homepage, the layout of six boxes for my service areas works better with six than seven or five.

 Images and colours